luisgustavoB1/luisgustavoB1/README.md

 ### 👋 Hi there,  I'm a iOS developer

-- 🔭  I’m currently working at Zup Innovation
+- 🔭  I’m currently working at BTG Pactual
 - 💻  I’m currently learning SwiftUI
 - 💬  Ask me about Swift, Kotlin, iOS
-- 📫  How to reach me: luisgustavooliveirasilva2016@gmail.com
+- 📫  How to reach me: luisgustavob1@outlook.com